openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 ## Elections

-Elections are organized by the OpenJSF Program Director, following the [election calendar](https://github.com/openjs-foundation/cross-project-council/blob/main/Dates-and-Reminders.md#elections-calendar) and the policies defined in the [CPC charter][cpc charter].
+Elections are organized by the OpenJSF Program Director, following the [election calendar][] and the policies defined in the [CPC charter][cpc charter elections].

 ## Approving and Onboarding Regular Members